jpswade/jpswade.github.io/_posts/2009-10-01-pingotron.md

 **Further Update:** I had another issue that I tried to report, but since pingotron.com is unreachable, nothing can be done about it.

-It wasn&#8217;t a major issue.
+It wasn't a major issue.
 The issue was that sometimes when explorer crashes, the Pingotron icon does not reappear in the system tray.

 There was no way to recover the icon or window, without killing the &#8220;Pingotron.exe&#8221; and restarting it.
 Running &#8220;Pingotron.exe&#8221; again would only give you the error &#8220;The program is already running!&#8221;.

 I solved this by writing a script using AutoIT which would Check if the Pingotron window exists, restore it, otherwise run &#8220;Pingotron.exe&#8221;.
 I called it [Start Pingotron](http://hm2k.googlecode.com/svn/trunk/code/autoit/Start_Pingotron.au3).

-Anyway, since Pingotron is clearly no longer in active development, I am wondering is there&#8217;s anything else to use instead.
+Anyway, since Pingotron is clearly no longer in active development, I am wondering is there's anything else to use instead.
 Any ideas?
 Let me know.

-Perhaps I&#8217;ll just end up writing my own service instead&#8230;
+Perhaps I'll just end up writing my own service instead&#8230;

 <div id="_mcePaste" style="overflow: hidden; position: absolute; left: -10000px; top: 884px; width: 1px; height: 1px;">
   I noticed that sometimes when explorer crashes, the pingotron icon does not reappear in the system tray.